In-depth reviews of key areas and decisions facing the R&D sector, with recommendations for progress

 Political and press letters, as CaSE seeks to push for action on key issues facing the R&D sector

-Executive Director Professor Sarah Main gives her final report on CaSE’s activities and successes this year, as well as her reflections on a decade leading CaSE, at the 2023 AGM on 28th November.
+Executive Director Dr Alicia Greated gives her report on CaSE’s activities and successes at the 2024 AGM on November 26th.